Will a UTI go away on its own?

 If you're peeing a lot more than might be expected, based on your fluid intake, you may have an overactive bladder.

 "Overactive bladder can be a syndrome in itself," says Daniel.
-"It can affect people of all ages and usually presents as a sudden and compelling urge to pee, causing you to pee more and sometimes causing incontinence."
+"It can affect people of all ages and usually presents as a sudden and compelling urge to pee, causing you to pee a lot and sometimes causing urinary incontinence."

 If that's you, it's worth reducing your intake of bladder irritants (these include spicy foods, acidic foods, aspartame and carbonated drinks, as well as alcohol and caffeine).
 You could also stop drinking four hours before bedtime, lowering the odds you'll need to pee at night.